dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 We'll figure it out, and by "we," I actually mean you guys: the developers that sit down to spec out and implement stuff.
-I'll be cheering you on while I shitpost on nostr.
+I'll be cheering you on while I [shitpost on nostr][derggg].

+[derggg]: nostr:npub1dergggklka99wwrs92yz8wdjs952h2ux2ha2ed598ngwu9w7a6fsh9xzpc